carlorizzante/systematic-program-design-final-problems/README.md

 - 09b.
 Search & Lambda
 - 10 .
 Accumulators
 - 11 .
 Graphs

+## 01a.
+BSL Fundamentals
+Systematic Program Design is taught through a language called BSL at first, for Beginner Student Language.
+The language will later be extended to Intermediary Student Language, and Advanced Student Language.

+This first chapter demonstrates some basic aspects of the language, like primitives, constants, functions and function arguments, and the use of images as data.

 ## 01. HtDF + HtDD
 In progress...